James and Mary Wallis: Nihinihi

 The Nihinihi Mission House in Raglan.

-On 4 March 1839, the barque Elizabeth which had been charted by Wallis arrived at Raglan to be greeted by a large crowd of Maori who had gathered to express joy at the return of the Missionaries.
+On 4 March 1839, the barque Elizabeth which had been charted by Wallis arrived at Raglan to be greeted by a large crowd of Maori who had gathered to express joy at the return of the missionaries.
 The old mission house at Te Horea on the north side of the harbour had fallen into a state of disrepair.
 The Wallis's therefore made arrangements for the future of the mission to be at Nihinihi on the south side of the harbour and so land was purchased and James began construction of...

 “The third station, the entire of which in planning and building etc, has exclusively devolved upon myself, and when I look back on the years I have spent in NZ, I am grieved that a greater portion of my time has not been more directly devoted to the spiritual interests of the perishing...”

-On the first Sunday after his return Wallis preached twice at the old Chapel at Te Horea to a congregation of nearly 500 and married and baptised two couples.
+On the first Sunday after his return Wallis preached twice at the old chapel at Te Horea to a congregation of nearly 500 and married and baptised two couples.
 Later, at a local village he preached to a crowd of 800 and performed 65 baptisms.
-James and Mary were to serve in the region until 1863 when they were transferred to Onehunga for health reasons – there was a large gathering of local Maori and Europeans to pay respect to the Missionaries as they departed.
+James and Mary were to serve in the region until 1863 when they were transferred to Onehunga for health reasons.
+There was a large gathering of local Maori and Europeans to pay respect to the missionaries as they departed.

 Auckland

 James and Mary Ann Wallis moved to Auckland in 1866.
 Mary Ann Wallis died on 8 February 1893 in Mount Eden.
 She was buried in the Symonds Street Cemetery.

-Rev. James Wallis died in the Mount Eden home of his son Robert Martin Wallis (1844-1919) and Emily Sarah Wallis (later Pearce, died 1935) who was a member of the Auckland chapter of the Women's Christian Temperance Union New Zealand.
+Rev. James Wallis died on 5 July 1895 in the Mount Eden home of his son Robert Martin Wallis (1844–1919) and Emily Sarah Wallis (later Pearce, died 1935).
+Emily was a member of the Auckland chapter of the Women's Christian Temperance Union New Zealand.
 He was buried next to his wife in the Symonds Street Cemetery.